tonilingardsson/lighthouse/docs/user-flows.md

 Lighthouse can now run in three modes: navigations, timespans, and snapshots.
 Each mode has its own unique use cases, benefits, and limitations.
 Later, you'll create a flow by combining these three core report types.

 * **Navigation mode** analyzes a single page load.
-Prior to v9.6.0, all Lighthouse runs were essentially in this mode.
+It should feel familiar as all Lighthouse runs prior to v9.6.0 were essentially in this mode.
+Even in v9.6.0 and onwards, it remains the default.
 * **Timespan mode** analyzes an arbitrary period of time, typically containing user interactions.
 * **Snapshot mode** analyzes the page in a particular state.